Armael/stone/doc/pages/specs.md

   as markdown (see below) and generated using the template.
 Otherwise they will be copied without modification.

-After running `stone` and generating the static pages, a new directory
+After running `stone`, the static pages are generated in a new directory :
-appears:

 {{
     └── site
         ├── index.html